ismboedev/simple-CV-readout/README.md

 # simple-CV-readout

-Simple tool for capacitance-voltage measurements with a Zurich Lock-In-Amplifier.
+Simple tool for analyzing output data of capacitance-voltage measurements with a Zurich Lock-In-Amplifier.

 ***